-It gathers details from 10 different parts of your computer and summarizes what is going on.
+It gathers details from different parts of your computer and summarizes what is happening.
 It also includes network information, including driver details and the MAC address, which identifies the physical address of a computer and the devices on the network.

 View crash and error reports

-If you have Windows 10, you can quickly check your computer’s recent crashes and error reports through Even Viewer.
+If you have Windows 10, you can quickly check your computer’s recent crashes and error reports through Event Viewer.
 Here’s how: